alinex/node-monitor/README.md

 Because it is in the development here some thoughts in which direction it may lead.

+### Controller

+A controller is
+Used with alinex-validator checked configuration files

 #### Sensor

-Used with check routines in alinex config.

 #### Actor